 Can My Parents Make Me Draft a Prenuptial Agreement?

 Oftentimes, before marriage, couples will draft prenuptial agreements.
 In fact, drafting prenuptial agreements is more common now than ever, and many people across the country are coming to realize that these agreements are incredibly useful tools utilized to protect assets from a potential divorce in the future.
 That being said, prenuptial agreements involve more than one person, and at times, parents will try to, in effect, force their grown children to draft such an agreement.
 If you are in this situation, you are most likely now wondering whether they can do so and what your legal options are.
-Please continue reading and speak with our Chatham divorce attorneys to learn more about prenuptial agreements and whether your parents can force you to draft one.
+Please continue reading and speak with our Morristown divorce attorneys to learn more about prenuptial agreements and whether your parents can force you to draft one.
 Here are some of the questions you may have:

 Can my parents force me to draft a prenuptial agreement?